nsacyber/WALKOFF/README.md

 Or to just install the dependencies for specific apps:

    `python installDependencies -a AppOne,AppTwo,AppThree`

-Next, navigate to /client and install the client dependencies with the following commands:

-   `npm install`
-   `npm install gulp-cli -g` (If you need to install gulp)

-Next, use gulp to build the client:

-   `gulp ts`

 That's it!
 To start up the server, just navigate back to the walkoff root and run: